 — You can’t change a two-hole outlet to a three hole.
 Plug adapters are convenient, but they are never safe.

 — Don’t use your grill on your porch or under any roof.
+Even the best flat top grill could be prone to an accident.
 Use it 10 feet away from your house, even if it’s charcoal.
 Don’t bring it into the house if it rains.
 Any flame creates carbon monoxide, which kills people.